sastraxi/great-bear-hasura/NOTES.md

         * cart_id not null default (select id from cart where session_id = current_session_id())
     * let them be null and set them in `1-create-order.ts`.
   * ended up going with `user_id` via default and `cart_id` set via frontend
+* why is `current_setting('hasura.user')` giving grief in beta6?
+  * it's not all bad... the new way is more idiomatic.
+  * seems like the console is pretty expressive after all

 ### Resources
 * https://3factor.app